-In actual fact, although some do keep a few chickens bought from the local market simply for their egg laying and table bird potential, a good deal more have a keen interest in pure-breeds and chicken-keeping here in France has a very strong following.
-It is, after all, the country which has given the world a great many breeds – amongst them, the Houdan, Faverolles, La Flèche and, of course, the Marans.
+In actual fact, although some do keep a few chickens bought from the local market simply for their egg-laying and table bird potential, a good deal more have a keen interest in pure-breeds and chicken-keeping here in France has a solid following.
+After all, the country has given the world a great many breeds – amongst them, the Houdan, Faverolles, La Flèche and, of course, the dark egg laying Marans.

 'Ex-pats' like chickens!

-Valerie and Stephen Bentley are proud owners of a small pen of Orpingtons‘ and Brahmas’.
-The Orpingtons’ were apparently chosen because of the fact that Steve’s mother keeps them at her home in Gloucestershire, but the Brahmas arrived purely as a result of some being seen at a nearby garden centre and there being an instant attraction.
-Further stock eventually came by way of the Internet.
+Valerie and Stephen Bentley are proud owners of a small pen of Orpingtons‘ and Brahmas‘.
+The Orpingtons’ were apparently chosen because of the fact that Steve’s mother keeps them at her home in Gloucestershire.
+Still, the Brahmas arrived purely due to some being seen at a nearby garden centre, and there is an instant attraction.
+The further stock eventually came by way of the Internet.

 Whilst I’ve not come across many magazines aimed directly at the garden chicken-keeper here in France, books on back garden poultry abound – a fact which must indicate that the hobby is as popular here as it is in Britain.